AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 **Answer:** The maximum velocity of the sedimentation tank diffusers is 0.4429 meter / second.
 The minimum width of the sedimentation tank diffusers is 2.409 millimeter.

+2. Calculate the minimum inner width of the diffuser.
+Assume that the diffuser slot is continuous over the entire length of the sedimentation tank to get an initial estimate (it isn't actually continuous because it is made from many flattened diffuser pipes).

 Diffusers are made by deforming PVC pipe.
 Softened PVC pipe is forced onto a mold that shapes it into the rectangular shape of the diffuser. (link to sedimentation chapter)

 What metal plate thickness should be used to make the mold for the diffusers?
-This value will be the minumum diffuser width.
+This value will be the minimum diffuser width.
 Metal plates are available in 1/16" increments of thickness.
 The minimum thickness of plate that is strong enough for a mold is 1/16".
-The ceil_nearest function defined in utility.py can take in a parameter and an array and it will find the closest value in the array that is at least as big and the parameter.
+The `ceil_nearest` function defined in utility.py can take in a parameter and an array and it will find the closest value in the array that is at least as big and the parameter.
 For our problem we will use this to find the plate size that is available and at least as big as the minimum width defined above.

 .. code:: python